Properly install all water-using fixtures, equipment, and appliances such that there are no leaks.

 The Compliance tab contains both program and code information.
 Code language is excerpted and summarized below.
 For exact code language, refer to the applicable code, which may require purchase from the publisher.
 While we continually update our database, links may have changed since posting.
 Please contact our webmaster if you find broken links.

-There shall be no detected leaks from any water-using fixtures, appliances, or equipment.
-Compliance shall be verified through pressure-loss testing and visual inspection.
+There shall be no detected leaks from any water-using fixtures, appliances, or equipment, and achieve EPA’s water efficiency criteria demonstrating that the home will use at least 30% less water than a typical home.
+Compliance shall be verified through pressure-loss testing and visual inspection along with a WACM score that achieves 30% efficiency compared to typical new construction.

 DOE’s Standard Work Specifications describes practices to complete whole-house energy upgrades safely without injury or hazardous exposure in the section on Global Worker Safety.
 The Standard Work Specifications also addresses water leaks and leak detection.